emiraligungor/emiraligungor/README.md

 - 👋 Hi, I’m @emiraligungor
-- 👀 I’m interested in Data Science, AlgoTrading and Quantitive Analyze
+- 👀 I’m interested in Data Science, AlgoTrading, Quantitive Analyze and Web Development
 <!---
 emiraligungor/emiraligungor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.